 Reprints.
 Authors of accepted contributions will receive free of charge an electronic reprint in the form of a protected but printable .pdf file after publication of the article in the Journal.
 Such a protected file will be downloadable by any IASS member from the online IngentaConnect journal site accessible from the members-only portion of these webpages; and similarly any paid-up journal e-subscriber can download such a protected file from the IngentaConnect site.
 Finally, the public will be able to purchase protected .pdf files of individual articles from the IngentaConnect hosting site.

 Open Access Policy.
 IASS has adopted the Green Route with an embargo period of 12 months.
 Thus, all authors of technical papers and project descriptions can upload a pdf of their published contribution on publicly accessible repositories of their institutions, 12 months after the publication date.
 Full publication details in the Journal of the IASS should be provided along with the pdf.

 An MS Word template containing complete instructions may be downloaded by selecting the following:

-It is strongly preferable that authors use the template to compose their contributions directly in the two-column form for publication with equations, tables, and figures & photos embedded in the manuscript document and with figure/photo captions and table titles included.
+It is required that authors use the template to compose their contributions directly in the two-column form for publication with equations, tables, figures and photos embedded in the manuscript document, including figure/photo captions and table titles.
 If some equations, tables or figures are too wide for the two-column format, they may extend across the width of the page as long as the exterior margins of the template are maintained.

 - J_IASS_Tech_Paper_Template.dotx (26 KB)